Skip to content

 Coffee style

 Coffee is the point here, and the house style has range without losing its roastery edge.
-The official site talks about two espresso roasts in rotation, a lighter filter lane, and batch brew, while The Vienna Review describes a small roastery selling home-roasted beans and preparing coffee as espresso or filter.
+Two espresso roasts rotate alongside a lighter filter lane and batch brew, with home-roasted beans available to take away.
 In the cup, that reads as a choice between a sharper, fruitier line and a darker, more classic one rather than one fixed house profile.

 That flexibility is the appeal.
 You can come in for a straight espresso, a milk drink, or a filter cup and still leave with beans for later.
 The room is small enough that the ordering never feels like a performance, which suits a cafe that is best when the coffee arrives quickly and the beans follow you out the door.